davidkpedi/davidkpedi/README.md

  * 📷 i am a photographer

- * 🧠 i am currently learning JavaScript
+ * 🧠 i am currently learning learning more tech Languages

  * 💕 i am looking to collaborate on setting up a brand